 Coinbase allows you to invest small amounts in Bitcoin, Ethereum and Litecoin at regular intervals.
 It’s basically dollar cost averaging for crypto.

 Cryptocurrency is very volatile, so never invest more than you can afford to lose completely.
 Although it might be tempting to invest in a bunch of alt-coins, unless you understand the technology, it’s probably best to stick to buying into the big boys like Bitcoin and Ethereum.

 Hashflare is a cloud mining platform.
 You basically purchase computing power in the cloud to mine cryptocurrencies.
 I’m testing the platform at the moment, and the jury is still out whether you can make money from Hashflare – but I feel like this is a space that will potentially get more and more popular.

 Another product from Copy Trading platform, eToro.
-Copy Funds are investments based around different themes.
+Copy Portfolios are investments based around different themes.
 For example there is a Big Tech fund, which invests in the big tech companies.
-Or a Gaming copy fund which invests in gaming companies.
+Or a Gaming copy portfolio which invests in gaming companies.
 Whats different about these funds compared to others is that there are no fees and it’s all done online.
 You can buy into and the close out your position at anytime, and instantly.
 The funds are automatically rebalanced each month.